AddPay/addpay-php-sdk/README.md

 ### [Wiki & Samples](https://github.com/stephenlake/addpay-php/wiki)

-### Best PHP Statement 2018:
+### Best Developer Statement 2018:
 > You should define all the available methods.
+I don't want to deal with low-level code.

-Okay, GET, PUT, POST, PATCH, DELETE.Do you even know what JSON API is?!
+GET, PUT, POST, PATCH, DELETE.
+Do you even know what JSON API is?!

 On a serious note, here are all the methods for those who don't get the joke:
 [All Methods](https://github.com/stephenlake/addpay-php/blob/master/core/Foundation/Protocol/BaseProtocol.php)